 Furthermore, excess weight has been linked to the development and worsening of polycystic ovary syndrome (PCOS), a common cause of infertility in women, mostly due to irregular cycles and inconsistent ovulation.
-Symptoms of PCOS, including infertility, can be reduced when an affected overweight woman loses just 10 to 15 percent of her body weight.
+Symptoms of PCOS, including infertility, can be reduced when an affected overweight woman loses just 5 to 10 percent of her body weight.

 How do you know if weight is affecting your fertility?
 A good place to start is to take a look at your body mass index (BMI).
 While BMI cannot account for important factors such as muscle mass and body fat percentage, it can give patients an idea of whether they might benefit from losing or gaining weight in the interest of maximizing their fertility.
 As a general rule, a BMI under 18.5 (underweight) or over 30 (obesity) may suggest that a patient’s weight is adversely affecting his or her fertility.

 Ideally, women who are trying to get pregnant should begin making some adjustments to their diet well in advance of conception (ideally three months).
-This may involve supplements, and usually includes some kind of prenatal vitamin.
+This may involve supplements and usually includes either folic acid or a prenatal vitamin.
 When a woman undergoes a fertility workup, blood analysis will sometimes reveal nutritional deficiencies that may negatively impact her fertility as well as her ability to carry a pregnancy to term.

-Prenatal nutrition and supplements aim to address both of these concerns, ensuring important nutrients including folic acid, iron, B-vitamins, and vitamin D are at optimum levels.
+Prenatal nutrition and supplements aim to address these concerns, ensuring important nutrients including folic acid, iron, B-vitamins, and vitamin D are at optimum levels.

 Contact us to learn more about how our team can help support you as we help you build your family.

 Copyright © 2024 Care New England Health System